There is only one thing I enjoy about winter; and that’s food!

 A slow cooked stew is one of the easiest dishes to make.
 There aren’t many ingredients or steps to follow but you need time on your side.
 If you have a slow cooker, then time to get it out.
 Since I don’t have one, I use the traditional stove top method itself.

-Ask your butcher to give you tender lamb shanks and get it trimmed at the bone end; easier to fit into standard size pots and also much better in terms of appearance.
+For these slow cooked lamb shanks, ask your butcher to give you tender lamb shanks and get it trimmed at the bone end; easier to fit into standard size pots and also much better in terms of appearance.

 The Srilankan curry powder is what makes this stew so insanely delicious.
 An extremely versatile spice blend with so much intensity, it instantly adds the something ‘extra’ that makes a dish high on the flavour quotient.
 Once you start using this spice blend, you might not really miss the Indian garam masala.